NC State Team a Winner in Modeling Contest

 SAS Hall, Home of the Mathematics and Statistics Departments

 The Mathematics and Statistics Departments moved into state-of-the-art SAS Hall in May 2009.
-An article in the PAMS magazine SCOPE tells how the new building is changing life in the two departments.The story behind SAS hall is here.
+An article in the College of Sciences magazine SCOPE tells how the new building is changing life in the two departments.The story behind SAS hall is here.
 More SAS Hall photos here.
 Photos by Ted Branoff of SAS Hall under construction are here.

 NC State Mathematics Graduation

 The Math Graduation Ceremony for Spring 2017 was held on Friday, May 12th at 3:00 pm in 2203 SAS Hall.
 Pictures and video of the event is here.